-Board of Health Consult • Public Members of Public Health Committee and Board of Health should • Meeting Minutes n/a Presentation(s) Health be engaged following community engagement activities.
-Prior to - Committee approaching the board, applicants should engage Public Health • Board of Services for consultation regarding the delegation process.
-Health Applicants should be prepared to provide Public Health Committee and Board of Health with the provincial CTS application, engagement report(s), along with additional documentation indicated in Appendix A and Appendix B .
-At this point, the committee and Board should be given enough information on community perceptions of the CTS site to decide on whether to endorse the proposed location.
+Stakeholder Specific Focus Groups/ Townhalls Consult Residents Business Owners Schools Other Services Several stakeholder focus groups or townhalls should be conducted to inform site-selection and obtain key information: Common questions/concerns about the proposed CTS site(s) Common questions/concerns about the CTS site operations Perceived benefits of the proposed CTS location What mitigating strategies may help to address concerns How stakeholders in close-proximity to the site would prefer to receive CTS-related information Focus Group Summary and/or Townhall recording (Public Report) Final Community Consultation Report Peterborough Drug Strategy: Site-Specific Focus Groups Board of Health Presentation(s) Consult Public Health Committee Board of Health Members of Public Health Committee and Board of Health should be engaged following community engagement activities.
+Prior to approaching the board, applicants should engage Public Health Services for consultation regarding the delegation process.
+Applicants should be prepared to provide Public Health Committee and Board of Health with the provincial CTS application, engagement report(s), along with additional documentation indicated in Appendix A and Appendix B. At this point, the committee and Board should be given enough information on community perceptions of the CTS site to decide on whether to endorse the proposed location.
+Meeting Minutes n/a